Gethe/wow-ui-source/Patchnotes.markdown

     * Hour of Twilight is now available for testing.
 Your participation and feedback [here][103] is appreciated.

+    * Well of Eternity is now available for testing.
+Your participation and feedback [here][104] is appreciated.

     * The new Baradin Hold boss, Alizabal, is now available for testing.
+Your participation and feedback [here][105] is appreciated.

+    * Dragon Soul is now available for testing.
+Your participation and feedback is appreciated.
+For the latest testing schedule, please visit the PTR Discussion forum [here.][106]

+  * [Raid Finder][107]

+    * This new grouping feature allows players to quickly and easily form a pick-up raid for a specially tuned version of the current tier of endgame
-Your participation and feedback [here][104] is appreciated.
+content: the Dragon Soul raid.
+Raid Finder is now available for testing.
+Your participation and feedback [here][108] is appreciated.

-  * [Transmogrification][105]
+  * [Transmogrification][109]

     * This new feature allows players to customize their gear like never before.
 You'll find Transmogrification, Void Storage, and Reforging vendors in Cathedral Square, Stormwind and The Drag, Orgrimmar.
 The costs associated with this service are not yet final.

-  * [Void Storage][106]
+  * [Void Storage][110]

     * In addition to the bank, players will now have access to a new "deep storage" system, allowing characters to free bag space by setting aside coveted gear.
 You'll find Transmogrification, Void Storage, and Reforging vendors in Cathedral Square, Stormwind and The Drag, Orgrimmar.
 The costs associated with this service are not yet final.

-    * Dragon Soul is now available for limited 10-person testing.
-Your participation and feedback is appreciated.
-For the latest testing schedule, please visit the PTR Discussion forum [here.][107]

   * Reforging